In this article, we want to teach you How To Install and Configure Django on AlmaLinux 8.

 Set up Django on AlmaLinux 8

-At this point, you can use Pip package manager to install Django on your server:
+At this point, you can use the Pip package manager to install Django on your server:

 sudo pip3 install Django